dingo-d/wp-pest/README.md

 in the `<php>` part of the configuration.

 Also, update your `bootstrap.php` file according to the templates in the package.
-Namely you should remove the line at the end
+Namely, you should remove the line at the end

 ```php
 require_once dirname(__FILE__, 2) . '/wp/tests/phpunit/includes/bootstrap.php';